-The U.S. Voting System Remains Vulnerable 6 Months Before Election Day.
+U.S. Voting System Remains Vulnerable 6 Months Before Election Day.
 What Now?

 Voter registration databases were being breached.
 Pundits were loudly questioning the integrity of the election.
 Americans' confidence that their votes would be counted fairly and accurately hung in the balance — with widespread chaos looming just on the horizon.

 Elections officials from more than 35 states huddled in groups; every time they decided to fund a new resource or deploy a new strategy, news of a new vulnerability sprouted.
 Reporters hounded for answers, as government employees received highly targeted phishing emails designed to coax their passwords.
-Simultaneously, a virus penetrated government devices by coming through the printers, which were connected to the internet.
+Simultaneously, a virus penetrated government devices by coming through the printers, which were connected to the Internet.

 It was voting problem whack-a-mole.
 The way the election directors handled the pandemonium would determine the future of American democracy.